Medicare Part B

 What is Medicare Part B?

-Medicare Part B is your doctors’ insurance included in your Original Medicare benefits.
-It provided insurance coverage for all your medically necessary outpatient medical care and preventative care services.
+Medicare Part B is your doctors’ insurance and is part of your Original Medicare benefits.
+This second part of Medicare provides coverage for all your outpatient medical care services.

 - Office visits